Ruidoso, New Mexico: History

 Along the eastern foothills of White Mountain, retired army Captain Paul Dowlin built Dowlin’s Mill where the Carrizo Creek and Rio Ruidoso merge.
 He had served at nearby Fort Stanton.
 The Mill was also a general store, dance hall, and moonshine supply.

-San Patricio, NM (in the Hondo Valley) was originally known as Ruidoso.
+San Patricio, New Mexico (in the Hondo Valley) was originally known as Ruidoso.
 In 1875, its name was changed in honor of a Catholic priest’s patron saint.
 Early Hispanos used the term “Ruidoso” to describe a noisy creek.
 Today’s Ruidoso grew up around Dowlin’s Mill.
 Will Dowlin survived his brother, after an employee shot Captain Paul dead.

 By 1885, with a general store, blacksmith, post office, cabins along the Rio Ruidoso, and proximity to the Chisholm Trail Ruidoso, NM was born.

 The Wingfield family operated a dairy and early post office.
 By 1914, cabins were being built in Upper Canyon.
 At Cedar Creek in 1935, a ski area opened on a sloping meadow.

-On July 16, 1945, the Trinity (test) could be felt by local people like an explosion.
+On July 16, 1945, the Trinity Test could be felt by local people like an explosion.

 By 1947, a race track was opened at Hollywood Park.
 Visitors played golf in the Gateway area.
 Finally, in 1963 the Mescalero Apaches purchased the ski area now known as Ski Apache.